Prince25/Solar-System/README.md

 ### Repository setup:

 1. By now you have followed the link to create your assignment repository at https://classroom.github.com/a/rqePP3be.
 Please use this link once as it will create an repository we will not check for submissions if you use it multiple times.
-The repository name should lool like **a2-githubusername**.
+The repository name should look like **a2-githubusername**.
 Any others will get removed.

 2. You should also be sure to share your GitHub username with us via this link if you have not already. https://goo.gl/forms/AKQYcllzjOP4UV6f1